Kim Casebeer, Warm Reflections, oil on linen, 18″ x 24″ at Broadmoore Galleries

 It’s a fun piece, and the diversity of cloud paintings is unexpected and inspiring.
 However, it won’t help you paint your own clouds, and so we offer the following practical advice.

 If your clouds are cumulous, treat the puffs like spheres, with a shadow side.
-Note in the cloudscape by Katherine Hudson below that the highlight appears not the edge but near it, with the clouds’ rounded edges getting less light as their surfaces curve away from the viewer.
+Note in the cloudscape by Katherine Hudson below that the highlight (where the sunlight beams onto the curved edges) appears not at the edge but near it, with the clouds’ rounded edges getting less light as their surfaces curve away from the viewer.

 #5.
 A word about the sky.
 Some artists swear by a touch of yellow ochre or cadmium orange at the horizon, while others say the sky has to be cooler at the bottom and warmer at the top.
 Perhaps it depends on the time of day.
 Everyone agrees though that the sky is darker in value at the top and lighter at the bottom.
 Think of it as a dome – and in addition to shifting in value, it gets slightly warmer toward the sun and cooler as it “curves” away from it.

-There’s a lot more to be said about painting skies and clouds, and these aren’t hard and fast rules.
+There’s a lot more to be said about painting skies and clouds, and these are far from hard and fast rules.
 This is painting, after all!
-There are none!
+(Rules?
+Ha ha ha!)
 But keeping a few guidelines in mind will at least give you somewhere to start.

-By the way, all of the artists featured in this post offer instruction and demonstration of their methods and techniques for creating exceptional clouds and stunning skies in a Clouds & Sky video compilation of 14 artists and their methods and advice for painting clouds.
-It’s a full course created for landscape painters, skyscape painters, watercolor painters, and oil painters at any skill level.
+By the way, all of the artists featured in this post offer instruction and demonstrate oftheir methods and techniques for creating exceptional clouds and stunning skies in an amazing Clouds & Sky video compilation of 14 artists and their methods and advice for painting clouds.
+It’s a full course created for landscape painters, skyscape painters, watercolorists, and oil painters at any skill level.

-May your clouds always be drifting and billowing and maybe even dancing across your canvas and may all your skies be blue.
+May your clouds always drift and billow and sometimes even dance across your canvas.
+And may all your skies be blue.

 Appreciation for a Modern Plein Air Pioneer